vadimv/server-components/README.md

 The implicit pluses are:
 - fast initial page load no matter of the application's size;
 - your code always stays on your server;
+- debugging the UI code is just debugging plain Java;
 - SEO-friendly out of the box.

 The obstacles to deal with: